Digital-Dermatology/SelfClean-Revised-Benchmarks/README.md

   author       = {Gröger, Fabian and Lionetti, Simone and Gottfrois, Philippe and Gonzalez-Jimenez, Alvaro and Amruthalingam, Ludovic and Consortium, Labelling and Groh, Matthew and Navarini, Alexander A. and Pouly, Marc}, year         = 2023,
 }
-@misc{groger_towards_2023,
+@InProceedings{pmlr-v225-groger23a,
-  title        = {Towards {Reliable} {Dermatology} {Evaluation} {Benchmarks}}, author       = {Gröger, Fabian and Lionetti, Simone and Gottfrois, Philippe and Gonzalez-Jimenez, Alvaro and Groh, Matthew and Daneshjou, Roxana and Consortium, Labelling and Navarini, Alexander A. and Pouly, Marc}, year         = 2023,
+  title = 	 {Towards Reliable Dermatology Evaluation Benchmarks}, author =       {Gr\"oger, Fabian and Lionetti, Simone and Gottfrois, Philippe and Gonzalez-Jimenez, Alvaro and Groh, Matthew and Daneshjou, Roxana and Consortium, Labelling and Navarini, Alexander A. and Pouly, Marc}, booktitle = 	 {Proceedings of the 3rd Machine Learning for Health Symposium}, pages = 	 {101--128}, year = 	 {2023}, volume = 	 {225}, series = 	 {Proceedings of Machine Learning Research}, month = 	 {10 Dec}, publisher =    {PMLR},
 }
 ```